Japanese events and spaces in Lithuania

 (moments from Sugihara Week events; Azija LT archive)

 The Japanese cultural spaces in Lithuania

-It seems that Lithuanians fell in love with those aspects of Japanese culture that are connected to nature, non-paintings, theater, or music.
+It seems that Lithuanians fell in love with those aspects of Japanese culture that are connected to nature rather than paintings, theater, or music.
 Lithuanian people are genuinely interested in small trees bonsai, the art of flower arrangement ikebana, and eager to spend time under sakura trees (hanami tradition) in spring.
 Lately, the philosophy of forest bathing (shinrinyoku) is becoming more and more popular.

 (Japanese garden in Klaipėda; Laura Popkytė-Fukumoto personal archive)